iesahin/xvc/book/src/ref/xvc-pipeline-step-output.md

 Usage: xvc pipeline step output [OPTIONS] --step-name <STEP_NAME>

 Options:
-  -s, --step-name <STEP_NAME>    Name of the step to add the output to
+  -p, --pipeline-name <PIPELINE_NAME>  Name of the pipeline this command applies to -s, --step-name <STEP_NAME>          Name of the step to add the output to
       --output-file <FILES>            Add a file output to the step.
 Can be used multiple times --output-metric <METRICS>        Add a metric output to the step.
 Can be used multiple times --output-image <IMAGES>          Add an image output to the step.
 Can be used multiple times -h, --help                           Print help

 ```